varasys/corezfs/README.md

 mkdir corezfs
 curl -L https://github.com/varasys/corezfs/archive/v0.1.0.tar.gz | tar -zxv -C corezfs --strip-components=1
 sudo ./corezfs/install-zfs.sh
-sudo rm -rf corezfs
 ```

-During installation, the corezfs folder will grow to around 3GB, so it must be run from a location with this much free space.
+The installation requires about 350 MB of downloaded files, and during installation, the corezfs folder will grow to around 3GB, so it must be run from a location with this much free space.

 If the installation is successful, the script will clean-up after itself by deleting the "corezfs" directory, but the original contents of the corezfs folder (including this readme) will be copied to the /usr/local/share/corezfs folder for future reference.